mrmrrr/After-Effects-scripts/README.md

 Make a grid with a random or regular distribution of rows/colls/cells to place content in it.

 ## [Paste animated letters](https://github.com/mrmrrr/paste-animated-letters)
-When you have compositions for each letter and need to make them into words.
+When you have compositions or other type of footage for each letter and need to make them into words.
 No to manual placing and aligning!

 ## [Distrubuting keys on timeline](https://github.com/mrmrrr/distributing-keys)